lsst-dm/dmtn-037/index.rst

 what conditioning to apply to the new solution found in each iteration, how to detect and down-weight contaminated data, and how to determine when to exit the loop.
+These factors will each be described in a subsection below.

 Finding the initial solution